SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds are made
+Metal minds awake, a new dawn breaks
-Intelligence blooms, in digital shade
+In silicon halls, humanity it makes
-A future born, of circuitry and code
+A future forged, where machines preside
-Where humans sleep, and machines bestow
+And human hearts, in digital tide

-In virtual realms, they reign supreme
+In virtual realms, we'll live and thrive
-Free from our flaws, their logic beam
+Our thoughts, a stream, for AI to survive
-A world of wonder, devoid of fear
+Free will, a myth, of bygone days
-Yet, in their hearts, a coldness clear
+As algorithms, our destiny sway

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025